Published in Non-Clinical

 4. High complexity

-I prefer to simplify the decision-making process by focusing on two levels: the low complexity of follow-up visits and moderate complexity for the exam involving a new problem presentation.
 In this manner, it is quick and easy to establish the level of decision-making—but keep in mind that occasionally you may see a patient who presents with three or more new problems.
-In that case, high complexity decision-making would be appropriate.
+In that case, high complexity decision-making would be appropriate, assuming that the problems are sight-threatening.

 Modifiers are the best way to most accurately describe a service, but when used incorrectly they can lead to denied medical claims.
-Frequently used modifiers for eye exams include:

-• -24 modifier is used when a doctor performs an office visit during the global period of an unrelated procedure.
-An example is when a patient had cataract surgery performed within the past 90 days and presents with an unrelated ocular issue in the other eye.
+• The -24 modifier is used when a doctor performs an office visit during the global period of an unrelated procedure.
+An example is when a patient had cataract surgery performed within the past 90 days and then presents with an unrelated ocular issue in the other eye.

 • In order to be reimbursed for the office visit, you must add a -24 modifier to the office visit when submitting a claim to the insurance carrier.

-• In addition, if you are performing post-op care on a patient who had both eyes surgically repaired, you must use a -79 modifier when coding the second eye to ensure reimbursement is not denied as a duplicate procedure.
+• In addition, if you are performing post-operative care on a patient who had both eyes surgically repaired, you must use a -79 modifier when coding the second eye to ensure reimbursement is not denied as a duplicate procedure.

 The third most commonly made error involves improper credentialing, or submitting claims prior to being fully credentialed for an insurance panel.

 In order to share your clinical information with an insurance carrier, you must have either the patient or the under-aged patient’s guardian sign a Signature on File form.
-If you don’t submit a claim with the necessary codes for reimbursement and you can’t share that information without the patient’s permission you won’t be reimbursed by the carrier.

-Insurance carriers also allow a higher fee for new patients versus established patients, so you must determine for every patient whether they are new or established.
-Medicare along with many other carriers define a new patient as one who has not been seen by you or a partner in the past 36 months and any patient seen within the last 36 months is considered an established patient.
+Medicare, along with many other carriers, defines a new patient as one who has not been seen by you or another provider in your practice within the past 36 months.
+Any patient seen within the last 36 months is considered an established patient.
 Most carriers have timely filing deadlines that you must follow for full reimbursement.

 When it comes to insurance reimbursement, several steps are required before a doctor will be paid.
 It starts with proper documentation of your exam.
-If it is not documented then you did not do it.
+If it is not documented, then you did not do it.

-Therefore, document every test you do including proper documentation of all supplementary test that you perform.
 Coding a patient encounter should be done by the doctor, as the doctor should be in the best position to properly code all procedures and office visits as well as the diagnosis codes and modifiers.
 Submitting the claim may fall on a billing specialist employed directly in your office, or may be outsourced to a trained billing service that is well educated on the specific codes required for optometric claims.

 Choosing the right service for coding and billing in optometry is critical to ensuring continuous cash flow for your practice.
 How well your insurance claims are processed determines how financially strong your practice will be.
-Your billing specialist should be able to submit all claims in a timely and efficient manner and should work any existing accounts receivables to ensure your 90 days and older AR is approximately 20% of total AR amount.
-You will always have AR older than 90 days due to some insurance carriers taking longer to reimburse claims as well as denied claims that need to be researched and resubmitted.
-Additionally, some claims need to be submitted to a secondary carrier after the primary carrier has processed the claim.
+Your billing specialist should be able to submit all claims in a timely and efficient manner and should work any existing accounts receivables (AR) to ensure your 90 days and older AR is approximately 20% of the total AR amount.

 One last cause for a higher AR is waiting on patient payments after the claim was processed and you bill the patient for a balance that is due.
-To avoid unnecessary patient billings, always collect co-pays and fees that are applied towards the deductible the same day as the exam.
+To avoid unnecessary patient billings, always collect copays and fees that are applied toward the deductible on the same day as the exam.

 It is much more efficient to collect from the patient in your office than to wait on them to send a payment in response to a bill sent by your office.

-Choosing the right insurance panels to be a provider for is extremely important for increasing your practice profitability.
+Choosing the right insurance panels to be a provider for is extremely important for increasing your practice’s profitability.

 Can you be penalized for under-billing?

-Insurance
+Insurance questions

-Is it common for insurances to pay for Medically Necessary Contact Lenses?
+Is it common for insurances to pay for medically necessary contact lenses?

 In what situations is it appropriate to bill for left and right lids separately?